Harris and Trump offer starkly different visions on climate change and energy

 Harris and Democrats have cited new rules — authorized by the climate law — to increase royalties that oil and gas companies pay to drill or mine on public lands.
 She also has supported efforts to clean up old drilling sites and cap abandoned wells that often spew methane and other pollutants.

-Trump has frequently criticized tough new vehicle emissions rules imposed by Biden, incorrectly calling them an electric vehicle “mandate.″ Environmental Protection Agency rules issued this spring target tailpipe emissions from cars and trucks and encourage — but do not require — sales of new EVs to meet the new standards.
+Trump has frequently criticized tough new vehicle emissions rules imposed by Biden, incorrectly labeling them an electric vehicle “mandate.″ Environmental Protection Agency rules issued this spring target tailpipe emissions from cars and trucks and encourage but do not require sales of new EVs to meet the new standards.

 Trump has said EV manufacturing will destroy jobs in the auto industry.
 In recent months, however, he has softened his rhetoric, saying he’s for “a very small slice” of cars being electric.